Nextgen-developers/TypePick-PHP-Query-Builder/README.md

         "username" => ["method" => "AES", "key" => $AES_KEY]
     ]);
 </pre>
 This example constructs a select query for the "typepick_users" table with specific conditions, including decryption for "email" and "username" columns and encryption for the "username" column.
+Method for return array of objects selectAll.

+<h4>Insert (query)</h4>
 <pre>
 $queryBuilder
     ->in("typepick_users")